Fernando Chica Arellano: Biography

+Diplomatic career

-In preparation for a career in the diplomatic service he completed the course of study at the Pontifical Ecclesiastical Academy in 2000.
+In preparation for a career in the diplomatic service, he completed the course of study at the Pontifical Ecclesiastical Academy in 2000.
 He entered the diplomatic service of the Holy See on 1 July 2002.
 His first assignment was as secretary to the Apostolic Nuncio to Colombia.
 He then worked in the office of the Permanent Observer of the Holy See to the United Nations in Geneva, and then in Rome in the Section for General Affairs of the Secretariat of State, where he became head of the Spanish-language Section.
 In June 2008, Cardinal Secretary of State Tarcisio Bertone gave him the additional assignment of assistant to the President of the Pontifical Ecclesiastical Academy.

 On 12 February 2015, Pope Francis appointed Chica Permanent Observer of the Holy See to three international food and agriculture agencies based in Rome: FAO, IFAD, and PAM.

 In his hometown of Mengibar, there is a square named for him.